imagej/imagej.github.io/_pages/scripting/jython/index.md

     vconcat(Col1, Col2, TwoColumn) # output stored in TwoColumn
     print CvMat(TwoColumn)

-{% include warning-box content='The `org.bytedeco.javacpp.opencv_core.Mat` object is different than the `org.opencv.core.Mat` !!
+{% include notice icon="warning" content='The `org.bytedeco.javacpp.opencv_core.Mat` object is different than the `org.opencv.core.Mat` !!
 They don"t have exactly the same attributes and functions.
 In Fiji you should always use the objects from `org.bytedeco.javacpp`.' %}

 Similarly there is some apparent redudancy for the function in the javacpp API.